ShadowNode/shadownode.github.io/content/home/guides/market.md

 ---
 title: Market
 author: YourMCGeek
-contributors: Babymillie
+contributors: Babymillie, InvictusOne
 tags: ["modded Minecraft commands", "Modded Minecraft", "Minecraft Network", "ShadowNode", "ShadowNode Modded", "Modded MC", "Modded MC Network",
 "in game market", "player economy", "MC economy"]
 ---

+{{% notice note %}}
+This mod only works on our Modded 1.12 servers
+{{% /notice %}}

 ## The Market
-Our market plugin is a custom plugin created by our owner, ShadowKitten.
+The market plugin is a custom plugin that allows you to buy/sell/trade items in a text-based marketplace.
 Running ``/market help`` in game will return a list of commands.

 ### How to Access the Market
 To view the current listings, type the command ``/market``